microsoft/pxt-arcade/docs/tutorials/wakanda-forever.md

 **Celebrate the victory!**

 Make defeating Namor a much more dramatic event.
-Add some effects and messages to celebrate the win!.
+Add some effects and messages to celebrate the win!

 ---